nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 A space for collecting thoughts and technical walk-thrus and takeaways during my coding journey through CY 2024.

+## Weeks 35 through 38

+So many events, so little time!

+As I have had time, I've attended some online informational sessions about AI and DotNET, worked on updates to my Create-ToC VS Code Extension, and make some connections with other developers and a couple of organizations that might utilize my technical skills.
+There is a lot going on right now between learning, volunteering, networking, coding, and life in general.

+### To Redesign Or Massively Refactor

+That is the question.
+While working through updating my Markdown ToC extension, it became clear that my design suffers from difficulty in testing and extending.
+The latest push has been to enable Create-ToC to recognize both Open ATX and Closed ATX headings styles, and follow-suite when generating the Table of Contents.

+Some refactoring of implementations into modules, and removing extraneous module functions results in a more testable, and simplified implementation.
+Unit tests were also refactored to test the updated JS Modules and their functions.

+But there's more work to do!
+Unit tests are still failing, so those issues need to be worked out, and once that's done the README documentation must be updated, and the version incremented for publication.
+This time, I want to publish the next version as a full release, rather than a pre-release (as I did earlier this year).
+I'm looking forward to having an updated functional utility in a public marketplace!

 ## Week 29 through 34

 For much of week 29, I was out of pocket not feeling well so not many updates were made during this time.